resurfaceio/logger-java/README.md

 ## Logging From Spark Framework

-Spark Framework is a popular micro-framework, and is nicely introduced by the [Getting Started on Heroku with Java](https://devcenter.heroku.com/articles/getting-started-with-java) tutorial.
+Spark Framework is a popular micro-framework, nicely introduced by the [Getting Started on Heroku with Java](https://devcenter.heroku.com/articles/getting-started-with-java) tutorial.

 A logger can be used within simple Spark handlers like this: